 Housing offers have PREFERENCES and FIXED RENTAL or PURCHASE PRICES set by policy.
 Renters in public housing pay just 30% of their incomes.
 Renters with Section 8 vouchers and other housing program vouchers see price controls but many times a landlord will adjust the rent higher than the voucher will cover and you'llhave to make up the difference.

-Income restricted rents and affordable rated rents start around $800/month for STUDIO.
-1 Bedroom rentals typically are $950 - $1200.
-Rents hover around $1,498 for a 3BR.
+You will notice that income restricted rents and affordable rated rents can start as low as $400 a month for STUDIOS.
+1 Bedroom rentals typically are $950 - $1350.
+Rents hover around $1,500 for a 3BR.
 There are tens of thousands of income-restricted rental units available across the state.
 Request the Lead package above and apply to them.

 There are a lot of people submitting applications to property managers for every housing lottery they hold.
 Demand for low rent and below market home sales prices is higher than ever!
 But, a double-digit percentage of applicants are seeing their applications trashed due to missing and incomplete information.

 Tens of thousands of older apartments are also priced to rent below market prices.
 People are living in them but they also move out.
 Units in some buildings turn over every month.
 There are vacancies across the state.
 Your MUST put your name on WAIT LIST.

 Recently, there were $400/mo rentals being offered in Lowell and Lynn, Massachusetts.
 The Town of Fitchburg has deals for qualified income-restricked applicants.
 The $800 studio apartments at Ashmont's Treadmark.
 The Ink Block affordable apartments rented for $1,300.
 The Fenway community had several luxury high-rise apartments renting to income restricted applicants.